 As a sponsoring member of the Government Securities Division of the FICC, the firm guarantees the performance of its sponsored member clients to the FICC in connection with certain resale and repurchase agreements.
 To minimize potential losses on such guarantees, the firm obtains a security interest in the collateral that the sponsored client placed with the FICC.
 Therefore, the risk of loss on such guarantees is minimal.
-There were no amounts outstanding under the guarantee as of June 2022.
+As of June 2023, the maximum payout on this guarantee was \$12.80 billion and the related collateral held was \$12.80 billion.